 Ann McDermott, Mary Mcdermott’s younger sister, born in Nova Scotia in 1821, had married William Story in 1845 and they had resided in South Boston while raising their family of eight children.
 But in 1880 they decided to move to Saugus.
 No doubt they had visited the farm that her parents, James and Ann, had bought there in 1861, and apparently had liked the more rural nature of the town.
 It is also possible they moved to Saugus in hopes of providing a better environment for their youngest daughter Emily (age 20), who, despite the move, succumbed to consumption in August of that year.
 William and Ann had already lived through the death of two of their daughters, Harriet (age 11) in 1867 and Ann (age 29) in 1876.
 And they were to lose another, Ellen (age 31) a few years later.

 Although their only son William never married, the other girls did.
 Margaret married a man from New Brunswick named John Haggerty while in South Boston in 1873.
 And in 1883 Jane wed John Gorman, followed in 1887 by Mary Catherine who married a local Saugus man, William Wallace Williams.
-Interestingly, after Margaret died in 1891 and then John Gorman died, Jane married her brother-in-law, John Haggerty (Margaret’s husband), and together they had two children.
+Interestingly, after Margaret died in 1891 and then John Gorman died in 1895, Jane married her brother-in-law, John Haggerty (Margaret’s husband) and he

 William Story died in Saugus in 1895, and his wife Ann survived him for another fourteen years, dying in 1909 at the age of 85 years.
 She is buried in Calvary Cemetery in Boston.